jadenguyen7/sp-practice/README.md

 MYSQL_USER="<MySQL_username>"
 MYSQL_PASSWORD="<MySQL_password>"
 ```
+In the terminal run `node db` to check that it has connected to the database.

 On MySQL Workbench, click on the database icon - “Create a new schema” at the top and make the schema name `quiz-manager`.

 ### IDE
 I have used Visual Studio Code as my IDE but you can use the IDE you feel most comfortable with.